JoSimon05/POST-IT/README.md

 <br>

 ## TRAY
-The Tray context menu is the main application menu and It contains a lot of useful functions, you can find it in the lower right corner of your desktop
+The Tray context menu is the main application menu and It contains a lot of useful functions, you can find it in the lower right corner of your desktop.

 ![tray](https://github.com/JoSimon05/POST-IT/blob/Preview/.github/tray.png) (immagine più lunga)